burningion/katacoda-tracing-datadog/modern-observability-in-practice/step4.md

 ddtrace-run flask run --port=5002 --host=0.0.0.0
 ```

-With this, we're ready to configure out application's insturmentation.
+With this, we're ready to configure out application's instrumentation.

-Automatic instrumentation is done via environment variables in our `docker-compose.yml`:
+Automatic instrumentation is done via environment variables in our `docker-compose-files/docker-compose-broken-no-instrumentation.yml`:

 ```
       - DATADOG_SERVICE_NAME=advertisements-service